OpusCapita/grailsflow-core-plugin/README.txt

 * Security configuration

-Grailsflow-core plugin supports restriction of Processes and Nodes execution by Users, Roles and Groups.
+Grailsflow plugin supports restriction of Processes and Nodes execution by Users, Roles and Groups.
-By default grailsflow-core plugin uses user with name "grailsflow", role "GRAILSFLOW" and group "Grailsflow" as logged user.
+By default grailsflow plugin uses user with name "grailsflow", role "GRAILSFLOW" and group "Grailsflow" as logged user.
 List of available users contains just "grailsflow" username, list of available roles contain just "GRAILSFLOW" role.
 To support security that corresponds to your application you have to implement following interfaces for defining following beans:

   1. "securityHelper" bean
       must implement "com.jcatalog.grailsflow.security.SecurityHelper" interface
       By default bean is of "com.jcatalog.grailsflow.security.GrailsflowSecurityHelper" type

   2. "usersProvider" bean
       must implement "com.jcatalog.grailsflow.security.UsersProvider" interface
       By default bean is of "com.jcatalog.grailsflow.security.GrailsflowUsersProvider" type

   3. "rolesProvider" bean
       must implement "com.jcatalog.grailsflow.security.RolesProvider" interface